-The Institute for Childhood Preparedness was on the road last week - and presented findings from a recent national study of child care preparedness on November 14, 2018 at the American Public Health Association’s annual conference in San Diego, CA. This conference is the premier conference in the field of public health, with over 12,000 attendees from across the world.
+The Institute for Childhood Preparedness was on the road last week - and presented findings from a recent national study of child care preparedness on November 14, 2018, at the American Public Health Association’s annual conference in San Diego, CA. This conference is the premier conference in public health, with over 12,000 attendees from across the world.

 Findings from the study suggest:

 Nearly 90% of child care providers report having written preparedness plans.